drbtlr/beating-the-odds/contributor_guide/contributor_guide.md

 - Click on "Settings"
 - Click on "Collaborators"
 - Add names of potential collaborators

+Note that you will need the GitHub usernames for any potential collaborators - if your collaborators don't have a GitHub account they'll need to create one in order to contribute.

 ### Flagging issues
 To track code fixes and improvements, it is useful to open issues.
 Issues create